kalyansai15/Leo9-Studio-Hero-Section-Navbar-Assignment-/README.md

   3. Framework preset: Vite; Build Command: `npm run build`; Output: `dist`
 - Netlify / GitHub Pages work similarly; just deploy the `dist` folder build.

-### Screenshots / Demo (optional)
-Add screenshots or a short clip here if desired.

-### License
-MIT — for the code in this repository.
-Brand assets remain property of their respective owners.